focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 For these builds I ordered mostly enough choc pro red linear 35g switches to build 5 split keyboards.
 This was on April 5, 2024.
 On April 23, a branch new flavor of choc switches engineered to be silent went on sale for the first time over at [lowprokb.ca](https://lowprokb.ca/products/ambients-silent-choc-switches?variant=44873446391972).
 Of course I found out about this project just a few days after placing my order.
 Sad trombone.

+{{ figureflickr(url="https://live.staticflickr.com/65535/53650287177_1003cbfff0_k_d.jpg" caption="Oops a huge quantity of what very recently transitioned from my favorite switches to my 3rd favorite switches") }}

-But anyway, I ordered enough ambient nocturnal (20g linear silent) and ambient twilight (35g linear silent) for a keyboard each and they are AMAZING!
+But anyway, I ordered enough ambient nocturnal (20g linear silent) and ambient twilight (35g linear silent) for a keyboard each and they are **amazing**!
 Absolutely the nocturnals are my favorite switch by a wide margin.
-They are even quiter than my thinkpad or macbook laptop switches.
+They are even quieter than my thinkpad or macbook laptop switches.
 I commented on `/r/ergomechkeyboards` that typing on them feels like whispering and like my brain thinks a word and my fingers create it automatically.
 With louder switches it feels like I have to strain to enunciate my typing "speech" to be heard.
 I love this intimate feeling they have and the silent operation feels almost magical.

 ## Build guide coming soon